 The finished lovey measures approximately 16 inches wide and 13 inches tall.

 Yes.
-The darker plaid-inspired colors and ranch-style horse profile pair naturally with western nursery themes.
+The darker yarn accents and ranch-style horse shape pair naturally with western and farmhouse nursery themes.

-Many crocheters prefer embroidered eyes for infant loveys because they remain attached more securely through repeated washing and use.
+Many crocheters prefer embroidered eyes for infant loveys because they remain attached more securely during repeated washing and use.

-Cotton blend yarn works especially well because it keeps the head shape stable while allowing the blanket section to drape naturally.
+Cotton blend yarn works especially well because it holds shape while still allowing the blanket to drape naturally.

 When you click on links to various merchants on this site and make a purchase, this may result in this site earning a commission.
 This does not affect the price you pay.